joeldg/eleventy-base-blog/toplists/index.md

 <p>

+### Best overall hoodie under $100 (deal)

+1. <a href="/posts/everlane/">Everlane classic</a> - These are easily $120 hoodies and they have a "Choose what you pay" model in the online shop, the lowest-option is $65.
+These hoodies have <a href="http://www.businessinsider.com/best-hoodie-zip-up-sweatshirt-for-men-everlane-2016-4">topped</a> <a href="https://www.gq.com/story/daily-endorsement-everlane-french-terry-hoodie">multiple</a> 'best hoodie under $100' articles and lists.

 ### Top 5 low-end
 You just want the best hoodie for the money.
 You probably won't be wearing this for a lifetime but these should comfortable and they should last.
 The best of these are still all thicker than a standard hoodie.